nickjwhite/diogenes/README.md

 All of these can easily be installed on Linux via your distribution and on OS X using Homebrew (on OS X, Wine version 4.5 works, which can be installed via `brew cask install homebrew/cask-versions/wine-devel`).
-To create the Mac and Linux installers you will also need to install `fpm`, which is done via the Ruby package manager (see https://fpm.readthedocs.io/en/latest/).
+To create Linux installers you will also need to install `fpm`, which is done via the Ruby package manager (see https://fpm.readthedocs.io/en/latest/).

-    make installer-w32        # Make a Windows installer make installer-macpkg     # Make a Mac pkg installer make installer-deb64      # Make a Debian package make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux
+    make installer-w32        # Make a Windows installer make installer-mac        # Make a Mac installer make installer-deb64      # Make a Debian package make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux

-OS X note: If another version of Diogenes with the same version number is already installed, the Mac package installer will leave it untouched, will not install the new package, and will nonetheless report success.
+There is also a target to create an OS X pkg, but I have found this to be unreliable.
+If another version of Diogenes with the same version number is already installed, the Mac package installer will leave it untouched, will not install the new package, and will nonetheless report success.